deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 * For deep-belief networks (DBNs), we'll build a simple moving window and label each window within a sentence by sentiment.
 We'll be using a sequence moving window approach with the Viterbi algorithm to label phrases.
 This is similar to the approach used by Ronan Collobert et al in the paper [Natural Language Processing (Almost) From Scratch](https://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/35671.pdf).
 The features are word vectors, explained below.
 * For recursive neural tensor networks (RNTNs), we'll demonstrate how to label trees as sub-contexts.
 Each sub-node of the tree matches a span that also has a particular label.
 [Created by Richard Socher et al](http://nlp.stanford.edu/~socherr/EMNLP2013_RNTN.pdf), a recursive neural tensor network is a tree-parsing algorithm in which neural nets are attached to the individual nodes on a binary tree.
 The leaves of the tree are word vectors.

 We focus on sub-contexts for sentiment analysis, because context and subcontexts, not isolated words, are what capture sentiment signals best.
 A context including "not" or "no" will nullify a positive word, requiring a negative label.
 We need to be able to capture this sentiment in our feature space.

-The vectorization code to capture context is already written, so we'll focus on the high-level logic of word vectors matched to sub-contexts, and then on benchmarking the accuracy of our models.
+The vectorization code to capture context is already written, allowing us to concentrate on the high-level logic of word vectors matched to sub-contexts, and then on benchmarking the accuracy of our models.

+Before we do a deeper dive into these approaches, we'll have to explain and define some terms used in the rest of the tutorial.

-## Bag of Words (BoW)
+### Bag of Words (BoW)

 Bag of Words is the baseline representation used in a lot of natural-language processing tasks.
 It's useful at the "document" level, but not at the level of sentences and their subsets.